-The 2013 spring sport fish survey was conducted on 10 Tennessee River reservoirs from March through May.
+The 2014 spring sport fish survey was conducted on 10 Tennessee Valley reservoirs from March through May.
 The survey included twelve 30-minute electrofishing runs covering the various habitat types present.
 An electric current was used to temporarily stun the fish so that they floated to the surface, where they were collected by TVA crews.
 The fish were then weighed, measured, and released.

 This approach to determining fish abundance is used by state game and fish agencies and academia.
 In addition to accommodating state databases, the surveying method aligns with TVA Land and Shoreline Management objectives, since the sample sites are selected using the shoreline habitat characteristics employed by the Land and Shoreline Management group.

 The survey predominantly targets three species of black bass: largemouth, smallmouth, and spotted bass and black and white crappie.

 - 10 reservoirs were sampled in 2014: 9 Main-stem Tennessee River reservoirs and 1 tributary reservoir.

 - A total of 9,911 black bass and 1,931 crappie were collected.